As pandemic worsens, most US states resist restrictions

 But experts warn that life is unlikely to get back to normal any time soon.
 Vaccinating enough Americans to stop the virus could take well into the second half of 2021, by some estimates.

-“This is probably our most challenging time in the pandemic because the general population is least likely to just hear the same old messages and comply in the same way, but the need for them to do that is at its greatest,” said Dr. Kirsten Bibbins-Domingo, head of epidemiology at the University of California, San Francisco.
+“We’re at a really critical point right now,” said Dr. Kirsten Bibbins-Domingo, head of epidemiology at the University of California, San Francisco.
+“On the one hand, it is clear with vaccines that we have light at the end of the tunnel, but it is also pretty clear it’s going to be a pretty long tunnel.”

-California remains an outlier, with most of the state under a strict lockdown that has limited restaurants to takeout and delivery and shuttered hair salons and gyms.
+California is an outlier, with a strict lockdown in most of the state that has limited restaurants to takeout and delivery and shuttered hair salons and gyms.

 California’s COVID-19 death toll reached 30,000 on Monday.
 Hospitals in Los Angeles are so swamped that patients on gurneys are being treated in gift shops and parking lots.
 Officials started urging people to wear masks even at home if they go outside regularly and live with someone elderly or otherwise at high risk.